clementpoh/rust-cons-list/README.md

 This crate extends the implementation of the basic cons list found straight in the Rust Book to offer some conveniences similar to those implemented for the `Vec`.
-Specifically, a `list!` macro for easy instantiation manual implementations of the following traits:
+Specifically, a `list!` macro for easy instantiation and manual implementations of the following traits:

 * `Display`
 * `Iterator`